thomasWeise/moptipy/README.md

 ## 3. How-To

+You can find many examples of how to use the [moptipy](https://thomasweise.github.io/moptipy) library in the folder `examples`.

 ### 3.1.
 How to Solve an Optimization Problem

 If you want to solve an optimization problem with [moptipy](https://thomasweise.github.io/moptipy), then you need at least the following three things: